demisto/content/Packs/Rapid7_Nexpose/Integrations/Rapid7_Nexpose/README.md

 ### nexpose-search-assets
 ***
-Search all assets matching filters (with Returns all assets for which you have access that match the given search criteria.
+Search and return all assets matching specific filters.
+Returns only assets the user has access to.

 #### Base Command